 The Best Climbing Skins for Backcountry Skiing

 What are the best climbing skins for your backcountry skis?
-The world of backcountry and ski mountaineering, climbing skins is more than mystifying.
+In the world of backcountry and ski mountaineering, climbing skins are more than mystifying.
 From choosing to using, skins are finicky, strange, and little understood.
 They are incredibly useful, ultra simple, but quite nuanced.
-We have assembled a comprehensive overview and comparative review of the absolute best skins on the market.
+We assembled a comprehensive overview and comparative review of the absolute best skins on the market.
 We covered hundreds of thousands of feet of real backcountry terrain in order to summarize for you what will work best.

 Read the full review below >